 - Do NOT allow your children to interrupt him.

-- Ask questions to get more information and to keep the conversation going.
+- Ask questions.
+This helps you to get more information and keep the conversation going.

-- Put your phone down, turn away from the computer, turn off the TV, stop cutting the veggies; do NOT try multitasking when you are listening to him.
+- Don’t be distracted.
+Put your phone down.
+Turn away from the computer or turn off the TV.
+Stop cutting the veggies for dinner.
+Do NOT try multitasking when you are listening to him.

-- Do NOT assume you know what he is thinking or feeling
+- Do NOT make assumptions.
+You know what happens when you assume, right?
+Exactly!
+You don’t necessarily know what he is thinking or feeling

 - Do NOT give your input if he isn’t asking for your opinion.